proxmox/proxmox-backup/docs/backup-client.rst

 ``pwd`` shows the full path of the current working directory with respect to the archive root.

-Being able to quickly search the contents of the archive is a commmonly needed feature.
+Being able to quickly search the contents of the archive is a commonly needed feature.
 That's where the catalog is most valuable.
 For example: